pipefox/fvtt-simple-dice-roller-deluxe/README.md

 ## Known Issues
 **Click [HERE](https://github.com/pipefox/fvtt-simple-dice-roller-deluxe/issues/new/choose) to submit an issue!**
 * Note that the Spanish and French localizations were done with machine translation.<br>
-I'm open to pull requests with corrected json texts!
+Feel free to make pull requests with corrected json texts!

 <hr/>